Search for heavy diboson resonances in semileptonic final states in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Object reconstruction and identification

 \subsection{Jets}

 Small-$R$ jets are reconstructed from calorimeter energy clusters using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with a radius parameter of $R=0.4$.
 Energy- and $\eta$-dependent correction factors derived from MC simulations are applied in order to correct jets back to the particle level~\cite{PERF-2016-04}.
 Jets are required to have $\pT>30$~\GeV\ and $|\eta|<4.5$.
 To suppress jets from pile-up interactions, a jet vertex tagger~\cite{ATLAS-CONF-2014-018} is applied to jets with $\pT<120$~\GeV\ and $|\eta|<2.5$, based on information about tracks associated with the primary vertex and pile-up vertices.
+For forward jets, the uncertainty on pileup modelling is taken into account.

-A multivariate algorithm ($b$-tagging)~\cite{FTAG-2018-01} is used to identify small-$R$ jets containing $b$-hadrons.
+A multivariate algorithm for the identification of small-$R$ jets containing $b$-hadrons ($b$-tagging)~\cite{FTAG-2018-01} is used.
 The algorithm is based on information such as track impact-parameter significances and positions of reconstructed secondary decay vertices.
 The identified jets, called $b$-jets, are restricted up to $|\eta|<2.5$ due to the ID coverage.
 The $b$-tagging algorithm has an efficiency of 85\% for $b$-hadrons in simulated $\ttbar$ events, a light-flavour jet rejection factor of 33 and a $c$-jet rejection of about 3~\cite{FTAG-2018-01}.

 Large-$R$ jets are reconstructed from track-calo clusters~\cite{ATL-PHYS-PUB-2017-015} with the anti-$k_t$ algorithm, but with the radius parameter increased to $R=1.0$.
 The track-calo clusters are formed by combining information from the calorimeter and the ID, utilising the excellent angular resolution of the ID and the improving energy resolution of the calorimeter at high energies.
-A trimming algorithm~\cite{Krohn:2009th} is applied to mitigate effects of pile-up and soft radiation.
+A trimming algorithm~\cite{Krohn:2009th} is applied to reduce the impact of pile-up and soft radiation overlapping with the jet.
 The constituents of each jet are reclustered with the $k_t$ algorithm~\cite{Ellis:1993tq} into smaller $R = 0.2$ subjets and those subjets are removed if $p_{\mathrm{T}}^{\mathrm{subjet}} / \ptJ < 0.05$, where $p_{\mathrm{T}}^{\mathrm{subjet}}$ and \ptJ\ are the transverse momenta of the subjet and the large-$R$ jet, respectively.
 The large-$R$ jets are required to have $\pt>200$~\GeV, $|\eta|<2.0$, and a jet mass ($\mJ$) greater than 50~\GeV.